oranjuice/monero-0mq/README.md

 ## Overview

-This is a C library that is used by clients to the Monero daemon service.
+This is a C library that is used by clients to connect to the Monero daemon service.
 It consists of:

 * a protocol layer, which encodes commands into binary frames that we can send using ZeroMQ.